Trial Design Stage

 Questions To Ask

-- What are the options for patients whose disease worsens during treatment?
+- What options are available if a patient’s condition worsens during treatment?

-- Why is the trial of interest to patients and the physician community?
+- Why will this trial be of interest to both patients and clinicians?

 Where will you find them?